Optimizing Energy-Harvesting Hybrid VLC/RF Networks with Random Receiver Orientation: Numerical Results

 \subsection{Achievable Data Rate with Relay Random Orientation}

 In this subsection, we investigate the effect of relay random orientation on the maximum achievable data rate.
 Similar to the previous subsection, we consider the same transmission policies.
 Due to the complexity of the expressions for the average data rate of VLC and RF, the optimal values of $T_{\textrm{VLC}}$ and $I_{\textrm{b}}$ are obtained through exhaustive search.
-We assume the half-power beamwidth as $\Phi = 60^{\circ}$, the RF user location follows $d_{u} \sim U[4, 8]$ and the RF frequency is considered as ${f_{\textrm{c}} = 2.4}$~GHz.
-In Fig.~\ref{fig:dr_0}, we assume $d_{\textrm{r}} = 0$~m whereas the relay distance is set to $d_{\textrm{r}} = 4$~m in Fig.~\ref{fig:dr_4}.
-We assume that $\theta_{\textrm{r}}$ follows $\theta_{\textrm{r}} \sim U[0, \theta_2]$ where $\theta_2$ varies within the range of $(10^{\circ}, 50^{\circ})$.
-As can be seen, the optimal data rate decreases as the range of random orientation increases.
-It can be readily checked that increasing $\theta_{\textrm{r}}$ leads to a decrease in the VLC channel gain (i.e., \eqref{eq:20}).
-This also affects the harvested energy in the relay node which is further utilized to empower the RF link.
-The results also reveal the benefit of harvesting energy during RF transmission (Case 1 and Case 3) in increasing the optimal data rate.
-Our proposed scheme outperforms others since it is able to adjust the VLC link time duration (i.e., $T_{\textrm{VLC}}$) in addition to DC bias (i.e., $I_{\textrm{b}}$).
-This effect becomes more pronounced when the VLC channel gain decreases (i.e., the relay is farther from the LED).
-In this case, the system fails to satisfy the data rate threshold (i.e., $10^6$ b/s) if it ignores the harvesting energy during RF transmission and/or adjusts the VLC link time duration.
+We assume the half-power beamwidth is $\Phi = 60^{\circ}$, the RF user location follows $d_{\textrm{u}} \sim U[4, 8]$~m, and the RF frequency is ${f_{\textrm{c}} = 2.4}$~GHz.
+In Fig.~\ref{fig:dr_0}, the relay is located at $d_{\textrm{r}} = 0$~m, while in Fig.~\ref{fig:dr_4}, the relay distance is set to $d_{\textrm{r}} = 4$~m.
+The random orientation angle of the relay follows a uniform distribution $\theta_{\textrm{r}} \sim U[0, \theta_2]$, where $\theta_2$ varies within the range of $[0^{\circ}, 50^{\circ}]$.

+As shown in Fig.~\ref{fig:random_theta}, the optimal data rate decreases as the range of random orientation increases.
+This reduction in performance can be attributed to the decrease in VLC channel gain.
+The decrease in channel gain directly impacts the amount of energy harvested by the relay, which in turn powers the RF link.
+The results also highlight the advantage of energy harvesting during RF transmission (Case 1 and Case 3), leading to improved data rates compared to other transmission policies.
+Our proposed scheme outperforms the alternatives because it adjusts both the VLC link time duration ($T_{\textrm{VLC}}$) and the DC bias ($I_{\textrm{b}}$).